microsoft/DeepSpeed/docs/_tutorials/autotuning.md

 ## Example

 We demonstrate the usage and benefit of autotuning using the training of a 0.77 billion parameter [GPT2-large model](https://huggingface.co/gpt2-large) from Hugging Face on 16 Nvidia V100 GPUs.
 For more examples, refer to [autotuning](https://github.com/microsoft/DeepSpeedExamples/tree/staging-autotuing-v1/autotuning) in the DeepSpeedExamples repo.
-Note that autotuning works with any DeepSpeed-accelerated model traning, not limited to Hugging Face models.
+Note that autotuning works with any DeepSpeed-accelerated model training, not limited to Hugging Face models.

 The model has: